skoomasteve/FUPLOAD-generator/README.md

 # FUPLOAD Generator
 ## What is it?

 Fupload Generator provides a graphical interface to convert an excel spreadsheet (input file) to the apropriate format for a "fupload" into Banner SIS.
 The program will validate the input and output files.
-Instructions are seen when the script is run.
+I designed the program for a specific university (you'll see our logo on the application) but it should work for any college that uses Banner SIS and needs to convert data for 'fupload'.

 ## How do I use it?